A Common Faith: The religious and democratic life

+Themes

 Alexander posits that "...one of the central points Dewey seeks to make in A Common Faith is that both "faith" and the religious attitude have nothing to do with "doctrines" of any sort...
 Dewey states explicitly that his lectures were addressed to the antireligious naturalists and humanists who, he feared, had set up a new dualism, that between "Man vs. Nature," in place of the old" (p.
 356).
 In this way, this common faith is a push against the strict, binding doctrines of religious creed or scientific law that suppressed creativity and lived experience, disenfranchising many.
 In fact, in direct reference to A Common Faith, Dewey himself states that "...my book was written for the people who feel inarticulately that they have the essence of the religious with them and yet are repelled by the religions" (quoted in Webster p.
 622).

-Dewey utilizes the word ‘common’ in the title of this body of work, referring to the potential for religious expression and spirituality in everyone and echoing his views on democracy.
+Dewey utilizes the word 'common' in the title of this body of work, referring to the potential for religious expression and spirituality in everyone and echoing his views on democracy.
 Alexander states, "To see something as "common", for Dewey, is to grasp it imaginatively in terms of its possibilities for growth.
 Dewey's use of the word "common" should not be taken to indicate a complacent optimism based on satisfaction with things as they are now.
 To grasp the possibilities in the present requires creative exploration and struggle" (p.
 23).
 Much in line with Dewey's other philosophies, Alexander goes on to say that "...a "common faith" means a faith in the potentialities of human life to become genuinely fulfilled in meaning and value, but only if those potentialities are actualized through action" (p.
 21).

-Ultimately, in order to achieve this ‘common faith,’ Alexander states, "Dewey urges that we put the question of revealed truth aside and look at the effect such experiences have on the lives of the individuals who undergo them" (p.
+Ultimately, in order to achieve this 'common faith,' Alexander states, "Dewey urges that we put the question of revealed truth aside and look at the effect such experiences have on the lives of the individuals who undergo them" (p.
 24).